DataBiosphere/data-portal/content/community-update/community-update/dcp-matrix-ux-study-spring-2021.md

+---
+date: "2021-05-18"
+title: HCA DCP Matrix UX Study - Spring 2021
+description: "The HCA DCP product team invites you to participate in a user experience study on the usability of the Data Portal and the project matrix file formats and metadata."
+---

 #DCP Matrix UX Study - Spring 2021

 The HCA DCP product team invites you to participate in a user experience study on the usability of the Data Portal and the DCP matrix file formats and metadata.

 ### What are the study goals?

 - Learn how researchers use the Data Portal when accessing the various matrices (DCP Generated Matrix and Contributor Generated Matrix).

 - Identify improvements to the presentation, schema, and file format of matrices and their metadata.